davecranwell/davecranwell.github.io/_posts/2014-06-23-grunt-export-tilemill-layers.md

 });
 {% endhighlight %}

-We create a task to achieve points 2. and 3. using grunt-shell (URL)
+We create a task to achieve points 2. and 3. using [grunt-shell](https://github.com/sindresorhus/grunt-shell)

 {% highlight javascript %}
 	grunt.initConfig({